graceful-coder/TradingStrategies/README.md

         return dataframe

-1. Buy a cryptocurrency pair when the RSI crosses above at least 33:
+1. Buy a cryptocurrency pair when the RSI crosses **above** at least 33:

 RSI is a momentum indicator showing that the cryptocurrency pair is moving upwards as a bullish sign!
 When the RSI is lower than 33, then the strategy deems the RSI too risky to buy the currency pair.

 AND

-2. The triple exponential moving average (TEMA) is lower than the the middle bollinger band:
+2. The triple exponential moving average (TEMA) is **lower** than the the middle bollinger band:

 Although the RSI may be up, if the TEMA is less than the middle bollinger band, then the cryptocurrency pair is at a bargain.

 AND

-3. The triple exponential moving average crosses above that triple exponential moving average value of the PREVIOUS candle:
+3. The triple exponential moving average crosses **above** that triple exponential moving average value of the PREVIOUS candle:

 This indicates that the momentum of the cryptocurrency pair is moving upward in a bullish direction.
-(Note: the code `.shift(1)` denotes the previous candle)
+NOTE: the code `.shift(1)` denotes the previous candle

 AND

-4. The open of the Heiken Ashi candle is less than the close.
+4. The open of the Heiken Ashi candle is **less** than the close.

 This is equivalent to saying that the candle's closing price is HIGHER than the open -> Bullish indicator!